rkuo2000/NPCpy/README.md

 ```
 from npcpy.llm_funcs import gen_video
-image = gen_video("make a video of the moon in the summer of marco polo", model='runwayml/stable-diffusion-v1-5', provider='diffusers')
+video = gen_video("make a video of the moon in the summer of marco polo", model='runwayml/stable-diffusion-v1-5', provider='diffusers')
 ```